project-oak/oak/rfcs/1440_generic_planner_node.md

 Once the intial implementation is done, some of the common reusable code will be moved to the SDK.
-The fist example of such reusable code is support for node to accept an `init` proto that contains a list of `Sender`s and `Receiver`s that wrap the handles for channels that should be available to the node.
+The fist example of such reusable code is support for node to accept an initial proto that contains a list of `Sender`s and `Receiver`s that wrap the handles for channels that should be available to the node, and potentially additional configuration files.

 The next step would be to update the existing examples to reuse the configuration-based `planner` node.